ansevala/exploring-ethics/README.md

 ```
 robot -d output explore_ethics.robot
 ```
-to see why and how I overcame this problem.
+to see why they are failing, and how I overcame this problem.

 Enjoy!